chrisjhalim/SQL-Covid-Project/README.md

 This is a project tabulating Covid-19 pandemic data from the start of the pandemic (around March 2020) up until July 23, 2021.
 I used SQL to modify the dataset and Tableau to visualize the data.

 ## Datasets
 The original data set is taken from the website "Our World in Data".
 It is updated daily.
-However, for the sake of this project, the data is displayed only up to July 23, 2021.
+However, for the sake of this project, I only used the original database up until July 23, 2021.
   ##### Link to the original dataset: https://covid.ourworldindata.org/data/owid-covid-data.csv